8+ Incredible Dark Goddesses & How To Work With Them

 Witches from all walks of life work with Brigid.
 She regularly contacts people of all genders, cultures, religious beliefs, etc. She is a really accepting goddess!
 Brigid later became known as St. Brigid (a Christian saint), so she’s a powerful deity for both pagans and Catholics alike.

-Imbolic is an especially powerful time to work with Brigid.
+Imbolc is an especially powerful time to work with Brigid.
 Not only is the holiday sacred to her, but she singlehandly ushers in the spring.
+Read more about celebrating Imbolc here.

 Although Brigid is one of the dark goddesses because she is at her prime in the winter, she is also the goddess of fire.
 She will shine a light on every part of your life that feels obscure or hidden.
 Brigid doesn’t feel like a “dark” goddess exactly, she has an extremely powerful, fiery nature.